The 7 days of the week in French: + Meaning & surprising ancient origins

 • Based on the Planet: Saturn

-• Saturn was the Roman god of generation, dissolution, plenty, wealth, agriculture, periodic renewal and liberation
+• Saturn was the Roman god of generation, dissolution, plenty, wealth, agriculture, periodic renewal and liberation.

-• Cronos, aka Kronos was the Greek god’s name.
+• Cronos, aka Kronos, was the Greek god’s name.

 Dimanche – Sunday

-Latin name: Dies Solis (day of the sun)
+Latin name: Dies Dominicus

 • Based on the: Sun